-This course is designed for students with an interest in or a career goal of law enforcement.
-Specialists from the Nantucket Police Department provide demonstration and instruction in the practices of today's law enforcement officer.
-Topics include the police department hierarchy, the duties of a patrol officer and the police detective, the various methods of policing, crime analysis data, laws and issues regarding alcohol and marijuana use, the District Courts, and the inner workings of the Barnstable County House of Correction.
+This course is designed for students with an interest in or a career goal in the Criminal Justice System.
+Specialists from the Nantucket Police Department, Nantucket District Court and the Barnstable County Sheriff's Office provide demonstration and instruction in the practices of today's law enforcement roles, court functions and correctional positions.
+Topics include the duties of a patrol officer, various methods of policing, Massachusetts' State Laws, issues regarding juvenile laws, Nantucket District Court roles and responsibilities and the inner workings police of the Barnstable County Correctional Facility.
 Relevant current events are discussed as they pertain to the course topics.

-7127 INTRODUCTION TO HORTICULTURE (sem) - (E)
+7127 INTRODUCTION TO HORTICULTURE FALL (sem) - (E)

-The aim of this course will be to place horticulture-related practices on Nantucket within the bigger picture of our global landscape.
-The class will begin by covering the history of human influence on the landscape, including the advent of industrialized farming and current globalized food system.
-Human and environmental justice issues around food distribution, consumption and food waste will also be explored.
+This course will explore horticulture-related practices on Nantucket within the bigger picture of our global landscape.
+The course will begin by covering the basics of plant cells, plant structure and environmental factors for plant growth.
 Through various hands-on practices, students will learn the basics of both raising and harvesting edible crops as well as caring for planted annuals and perennials.
 Students will be able to identify a variety of Nantucket's native plant species and related ecological types.
 Students will help with both the design and construction of new plantings as well as maintenance of existing projects.
-Through various independent and group research projects, students will gain awareness of current landscape trends and emerging food and farm related technologies, i.e. vertical farming and hydroponics.
+Through various independent and group research projects, students will gain awareness of current landscape industry trends and emerging food and farm-related technologies, including hydroponics.